Cheryl Harris: Whiteness as Property

-Throughout the paper, Harris routinely uses the historical phenomenon of racial "passing" to highlight the absurdity and artificiality of racial identity.
+Harris discusses the historical phenomenon of racial "passing" to highlight the absurdity and artificiality of racial identity.
 Drawing on the experiences of her grandmother and thousands of others in the antebellum south and greater United States, Harris reflects on how these individuals managed to cross racial barriers despite being considered Black according to the "one-drop rule."
-Harris argues that despite these individuals appearing white and being accepted into the white community, the law demanded that blood alone be treated as the definer of race, Harris points out that of course, these legal categorizations were erratic and unreliable, but were ultimately served to protect whiteness as an exclusive, valuable form of property.
+Harris argues that despite these individuals appearing white and being accepted into the white community, the law demanded that blood alone be treated as the definer of race, Harris points out that these legal categorizations were erratic and unreliable, but were ultimately served to protect whiteness as an exclusive, valuable form of property.
 By insisting on rigid legal boundaries even when social interactions contradicted them, the law reinforced racial superiority so that "even blacks who did not look black were kept in their place."
-Furthermore, Harris elaborates on the mental toll that "passing" maintained on those able to, and she makes the distinction that this act was wholly involuntary, and one of both of self-preservation and self-sacrifice.
+Furthermore, Harris elaborates on the mental toll that "passing" maintained on those able to, and she makes the distinction that this act was wholly involuntary and one of both of self-preservation and self-sacrifice.
 Harris writes, "The effect of protecting whiteness at law was to devalue those who were not white by coercing them to deny their identity in order to survive."

+In the article, Harris investigates the ties between racial identity and economic class, examining the inclination of white working class people to align themselves with white elites in lieu of black working class individuals with whom they possess far more congruities.
+Harris cites W.E.B.
+Du Bois's Black Reconstruction, in which Du Bois outlines the benefits of this association of race above class.
+Du Bois notes that beyond the obvious benefits of higher wages, there is a second, arguably more important layer of public privilege, which includes access to public parks, white law enforcement and judicial sympathies, and white schools far superior, costing "anywhere from twice to ten times as much per capita as the colored schools."
+Harris argues that these privileges incentivized the white working class to cherish and protect their racial identity, and in doing so, assisted in maintaining the system of racial, and thereby class, hierarchy that valued whiteness at every level in American society.

 Awards

-Harris has received multiple awards in recognition of her contributions to legal education.
-In 2005, she was the recipient of the ACLU Foundation of Southern California's Distinguished Professor Award for Civil Rights Education.
-In 2018, she received UCLA's Rutter Award for Excellence in Teaching, four years later, she was awarded with UCLA's Distinguished Teaching Award.
+Harris has received multiple awards.
+In 2005, she received the ACLU Foundation of Southern California's Distinguished Professor Award for Civil Rights Education.
+In 2018, she received UCLA's Rutter Award for Excellence in Teaching, four years later, she earned UCLA's Distinguished Teaching Award.
 In addition to her honors as a law professor, the 2024 UCLA Academic Senate granted Harris the Faculty Award for Career Commitment to Diversity, an accolade part of the greater Diversity, Equity, and Inclusion Awards maintained by the senate.

+Other works

+"Whiteness as Property" remains Harris's most notable and cited work, but she remains a consistent contributor to the academic sphere of critical race theory, examining the relationships between law, race, and inequality.
+Some of her works include: